-New Hampshire law gives adoptees who are at least 18 years of age unrestricted access to their own original birth certificates.
+Adopted people in New Hampshire who are at least 18 years of age have an unrestricted right to obtain a non-certified copy of their own original birth certificate.
 The state also allows birth parents to file a contact preference form and/or health history questionnaire, neither of which will restrict the right of adult adoptees to obtain their OBCs.

 Court adoption records are not accessible except by court order.
 Any other identifying information—other than an original birth certificate— is not accessible except by court order or mutual consent.